olivvybee/beehive/app/blog/posts/2023-11-21-making-a-pixel-watch-face.md

 It turns out that in the layers panel in Watch Face Studio, you can switch between "Normal" and "Always On" modes.
 So I went back to Affinity Designer and created a second version of the image where the speech bubbles were inverted and the characters were a little smaller.
-Then I switched to always-on" mode, deleted the copy of the images and components that were duplicated from normal mode, and replaced them with the new inverted version.
+Then I switched to always-on mode, deleted the copy of the images and components that were duplicated from normal mode, and replaced them with the new inverted version.

 ![A screenshot of Watch Face Studio with the same watch face as before, but the speech bubbles now use white text on a black background.](/img/2023-11-21/always-on-first-attempt.png)